open-education-hub/methodology/description.md

 - debates and discussions between learners and educator or between learners themselves regarding specific topics
 - feedback from the educator or peers

-Teacher preference, institutional recommendations and implementation specifics dictate:
+Educator preference, institutional recommendations and implementation specifics dictate:

 - which types of practical sessions are used
 - length of a practical session instance